List of American Gladiators events: Rocketball

-Rocketball was an event that saw the contenders face off against two Gladiators in a high flying basketball game.
+Rocketball was an event that saw the contenders face off against two Gladiators in a high flying basketball game, in an almost reversed version of Swingshot.

 Each player was attached by harness to a bungee cord.
 The contenders each had a bin of colored balls that they would try to place in one of two colored baskets, one red and one yellow, hung from the ceiling of the arena.
 To do this, they would press a button on the stage floor which would launch them toward the baskets.
 The Gladiators, meanwhile, had buttons of their own and would use theirs to launch themselves up to play defense.

 The process repeated itself for sixty seconds.
 For each ball the contenders put in the red basket, which was the higher basket, two points were awarded.
 Each ball in the lower yellow basket was worth one.